-- JMC:1000 Watching the World: Topics in Global News
+- JMC:1000 First Year Seminar, Watching the World: Topics in Global News

 - JMC:1500 Social Media Today

-- JMC:3832 Topics: Community Communication and International Development
+- JMC:3185 Topics in Mass Communication, Community Communication and International Development

-- JMC: 3832 Topics: Multimedia Storytelling and Development: India (Study Abroad)
+- JMC:3185 Topics in Mass Communication, Multimedia Storytelling and Development: India (Study Abroad)

 - JMC:6210 Social Science Theories of the Media